andreipletosu/Assignment-tecnico/README.md

 # Assignment-tecnico

 ## How to install
+[!NOTE]
+YOU HAVE TO MAKE AN ACCOUNT by clicking on Sign Up then Log In
 ### Docker setup

 I installed Docker using WSL 2 and used a **Microsoft SQL server** on Ubuntu